Abhivision/aws/README.md

 - Run job.sh with run.sh (in rRobo : now failing)
       - For updating the database
       - And running r scripts
+      - Should be run on daily basis (as cron job : Not yet done)
 - Run deploy.sh for applying new changes